Is capability-building a fancy name for training? And if not, what does it mean?

 If you wanted to create a thriving community on the island, you wouldn’t just watch the instructional podcast and practice spearing fish.
 You’d at least find who’s best at building shelters and ask her to lead a construction task force.
 And remind people of the lessons from Lord of the Flies.
 Wouldn’t you?

-If you want to learn more about how Brand Learning approaches building capabilities, follow this link, or read some of the case studies of work with our blue-chip clients from across the world.
-If we’ve whet your appetite to work with us a client or a member of the team, please get in touch.
+To find out more about how to create behaviour change that will build these capabilities for the long-term, read here.
+If we’ve whet your appetite to work with us as a client or a member of the team, please get in touch.
 We’d love to hear from you.